pivotal/blog/content/post/git-push-instead-of.md

 ### Problem 2: You're prompted for username + password, but you prefer SSH

-You add your ssh-key and try to pull a private repo
+You add your SSH key and try to pull a private repo
 ```bash
 ssh-add -t 1H /Volumes/my-ssh-key/id_rsa
 cd my-private-repo
 git pull
 ```
-You want it to use your SSH key.
+You want it to authenticate via SSH.
 But instead you see:

 ```text
 Username for 'https://github.com': myusername